BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Hence, the DCG members become:
 1. descendant_DCG_node_indices: Stores the indices of the descendant for all DCG nodes.
 2. DCG_node_states: Stores the states for all DCG nodes.
-3. DCG_node_data: Stores the data for all DCG nodes.
+3. DCG_node_data_vals: Stores the data for all DCG nodes.
 4. FE_link: A descriptor for the linked FEM.

 **At this point, its obvious that the DCG needs to define an interface for the data to be stored.**